1975–76 Greek Football Cup

 The 1975–76 Greek Football Cup was the 34th edition of the Greek Football Cup.
 The competition culminated with the Greek Cup Final, held at AEK Stadium, on 9 June 1976.
-The match was contested by Iraklis and Olympiacos, with Iraklis winning by 6–5 on penalty shootout, after a 4–4 draw at the end of the extra time.
+The match was contested by Iraklis and Olympiacos, with Iraklis winning by 6–5 on penalty shoot-out, after a 4–4 draw at the end of the extra time.

 Calendar

 Knockout phase

 In the knockout phase, teams play against each other over a single match.
 If the match ends up as a draw, extra time will be played.
 If a winner doesn't occur after the extra time the winner emerges by penalty shoot-out.The mechanism of the draws for each round is as follows: